-You can create orchestration rules in USM Anywhere that automatically trigger a Cisco ASA response action when eventsAny traffic or data exchange detected by AT&T Cybersecurity products through a sensor, or through external devices such as a firewall., alarmsAlarms provide notification of an event or sequence of events that require attention or investigation., or vulnerabilitiesA known issue or weakness in a system, procedure, internal control, software package, or hardware that could be used to compromise security. match the criteria that you specify.
+You can create orchestration rules in USM Anywhere that automatically trigger a Cisco Adaptive Security Appliance (ASA) response action when eventsAny traffic or data exchange detected by AT&T Cybersecurity products through a sensor, or through external devices such as a firewall., alarmsAlarms provide notification of an event or sequence of events that require attention or investigation., or vulnerabilitiesA known issue or weakness in a system, procedure, internal control, software package, or hardware that could be used to compromise security. match the criteria that you specify.

 You can create a new rule as follows:

 From the Rules page: The Rules page provides access to all of your orchestration rules.
 The Orchestration Rules list includes suppression rules, alarm rules,